cyevgeniy/universal/ssg/11ty/content/docs/frontmatter.md

   in a blog posts list (`/blog` and `/blog/all` routes).
   Note that you can disable publication date displaying with `showPostDate` variable in the `_meta.js` file.
+- `toc` - if true, shows a table of content at the beginning of a page